MicrosoftDocs/visualstudio-docs/docs/extensibility/creating-an-extension-with-a-menu-command.md

 *\<code directory>\FirstMenuCommand\FirstMenuCommand\bin\Release\ FirstMenuCommand.vsix*

 To install the extension, your friend needs to close all open instances of Visual Studio, then double-click the *.vsix* file, which brings up the **VSIX Installer**.
-The files are copied to the *%LocalAppData%\Microsoft\VisualStudio\14.0\Extensions* directory.
+The files are copied to the *%LocalAppData%\Microsoft\VisualStudio\<version>\Extensions* directory.

 When your friend brings up Visual Studio again, they'll find the FirstMenuCommand extension in **Tools** > **Extensions and Updates**.
 They can go to **Extensions and Updates** to uninstall or disable the extension, too.